Non-equilibrium large deviations and parabolic-hyperbolic PDE with irregular drift: Introduction

+These results make important contributions to the understanding of large deviations in non-equilibrium conservative fluctuating systems, including applications to the large deviations of the zero range process (Theorem \ref{thm:envelope} below), to large deviations of conservative SPDE (Theorem \ref{prop_collapse_3} below), which rigorously establishes the link between the non-equilibrium statistical mechanics theories of fluctuating hydrodynamics and macroscopic fluctuation theory, and to the $\Gamma$-convergence of the large deviations rate functions (Theorem \ref{thm:gamma-convergence} below).

-with irregular coefficients $g\in L^2(\TT^d\times (0,T);\R^d)$, the $d$-dimensional torus $\TT^d$, and a monotone nonlinearity $\Phi$.
-This is the technical core of this work.
-The results obtained here extend to the nonlinear setting the concepts of renormalized solutions, introduced by DiPerna and Lions \cite{DPL89}, Ambrosio \cite{A04-1}, Le Bris and Lions \cite{LBL08}, and combine these with the concept of kinetic solutions introduced by Lions, Perthame, and Tadmor \cite{LPT94} and Chen and Perthame \cite{CP03}.
+The results obtained here extend to the nonlinear setting concepts of renormalized solutions, introduced by DiPerna and Lions \cite{DPL89}, Ambrosio \cite{A04-1}, Le Bris and Lions \cite{LBL08}, and combine these with the concept of kinetic solutions introduced by Lions, Perthame, and Tadmor \cite{LPT94} and Chen and Perthame \cite{CP03}.

+To appreciate the difficulty in proving well-posedness and stability for \eqref{eq:intro-skeleton} let us consider the model case given by the porous media equation $\Phi(\rho)=\rho^m$, for some $m\in[1,\infty)$.
+Scaling arguments (see Section~\ref{energy_critical} below) demonstrate that \eqref{eq:intro-skeleton} is critical for controls $g\in L^q([0,T];L^p(\TT^d;\R^d))$ for $q=p=2$ and initial condition in $L^1(\TT^d)$, and is supercritical for initial condition in $L^r(\TT^d)$, for every $r\in(1,\infty)$.
+Hence, even in the case of independent particles $\ensuremath{\Phi(\rho)=\rho}$, the skeleton equation \eqref{eq:intro-skeleton} with $g\in L^2(\TT^d\times[0,T];\R^d)$ is not of semilinear nature, since also on small scales the diffusive operator does not dominate the convective, irregular term.
+Consequently, the well-posedness and stability of solutions to \eqref{eq:intro-skeleton} are challenging problems.

+In this paper, we obtain a new a-priori estimate, which leads to the existence of weak solutions (see Definition~\ref{classical_weak} below) to \eqref{eq:intro-skeleton} and optimal regularity estimates.
+In contrast to linear Fokker-Planck equations (see, for example, Le Bris and Lions \cite{LBL04,LBL08}), the supercriticality of \eqref{eq:intro-skeleton} in $L^r(\TT^d)$ for $r\in(1,\infty)$ makes it impossible to exploit $L^r(\TT^d)$-based estimates.
+Our estimates are based on entropy-entropy dissipation, which require the nonnegativity of the initial data and yield that, for some $c\in(0,\infty)$,